netscale-technologies/netcomp_rcp_doc/doc/common.md

 |password|string|Y|New password

 User to provision in KC must exist and have a valid "login".
-Password will be updated and user will be created or updated in KC
+Password will be updated in core and user will be created or updated in KC